arucker1021/bugsnag-sourcemaps/README.md

     'http://example.com/assets/main.js': path.resolve(__dirname, 'path/to/main.js'),
     'http://example.com/assets/utils.js': path.resolve(__dirname, 'path/to/utils.js'),
   },
+  directory: 'path/to/sourcemap/folder', //optional, use when multiple sourcemaps are generated, leave blank to scan entire project for sourcemap files
+  baseUrl: 'http*//*example.com/', // optional, utilized when directory is defined and you need to upload sourcemaps based on url
 }, function(err) {
   if (err) {
     throw new Error('Something went wrong! ' + err.message);